sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 ### File level operations

-You can use the file utilities provided by Ruby's [`FileUtils`](https://www.ruby-doc.org/stdlib/libdoc/fileutils/rdoc/index.html).
+You can use the file utilities provided by Ruby’s [`FileUtils`](https://www.ruby-doc.org/stdlib/libdoc/fileutils/rdoc/index.html).
 These are included in the `Formula` class, so you do not need the `FileUtils.` prefix to use them.

 When creating symlinks, take special care to ensure they are *relative* symlinks.
 This makes it easier to create a relocatable bottle.
 For example, to create a symlink in `bin` to an executable in `libexec`, use